danifalcon/notes-app/README.md

 ## Security
 Only users with role "ADMIN" can create new notes, but the notes are visible even if you are not logged in.

+## Database Set-up
+Use the docker-composer file stored in infraestructure directory to run the Postgres docker container.

 Made by Daniel Falcón Ruiz